Josephson junction transmission lines as tunable artificial crystals: Summary and outlook

 The model we presented in this paper is a linear analysis of the JJA transmission line.
 The interesting effects we describe arise due to the plasma resonance of the Josephson junctions when they are arranged in a discrete periodic structure.
-Many analogies exist between the microwave phenomena presented here, and the emerging field of "plasmonics", as represented by optical plasma resonances in metallic and semiconducting nanostrucures\cite{science2006ozbay}.
 However, the linear approximation is valid only when the currents flowing in the junctions are much less than the critical current.
-When this condition is violated, nonlinear effects will appear, which can be very strong in comparison with dissipative effects in JJAs.
+When this condition is violated, nonlinear effects will appear, which can be very strong in comparison with dissipative effects.
 These nonlinear effects give rise to a host of interesting phenomena, such as parametric amplification\cite{apl2007tholen}.
-Here, the ability to match the JJA transmission line impedance for the case of the stripline geometry, with the electromagnetic transmission line impedance, leads to the possibility of a broad band parametric amplifier\cite{prl1988yurke}.
+Here, the ability to match the JJA transmission line impedance with the electromagnetic transmission line impedance, which is possible for the case of stripline geometry, leads to the possibility of a broad band parametric amplifier\cite{prl1988yurke}.
 Another interesting nonlinear effect is the trapping or localization of energy in discrete breather modes\cite{physToday2004campbell}, where a gap in the dispersion relation is used to prevent the radiation damping of Josephson oscillations in a junction in the middle of the array\cite{commentBreathers}.
-We hope that the analysis presented here will aid the development of future experiments in these directions.
+We hope that the analysis presented here will aid the development of future experiments in these directions. \\